AndrewJager/CSC325-Team-8-Snapshot-1/README.md

 }
 ```

-Replace the values with token, clientId(ID of the bot), and guildId(ID of the server)
+Replace the values with your token, clientId(ID of the bot), and guildId(ID of the server)